The Ghent Altarpiece: exploring the van Eycks’ masterpiece

 - Lecturer: Dr Paula Nuttall

-4. What happened to the Ghent Altarpiece?
+What happened to the Ghent Altarpiece?
 The afterlife and restoration of a masterpiece.

-Dr Paula Nuttall gained her BA and PhD from the Courtauld, writing her doctoral thesis on the reception of Netherlandish painting in fifteenth-century Florence.
-She is Director of the V&A’s Late Medieval and Early Renaissance Year Course, and she lectures for a range of other institutions including the National Gallery, Christie’s Education and The Arts Society.
+Dr Paula Nuttall wrote her doctoral thesis on the reception of Netherlandish painting in fifteenth-century Florence.
+She is a specialist in artistic relations between Italy and Northern Europe.
+Her acclaimed book is From Flanders to Florence: The Impact of Netherlandish Painting, 1400-1500 (Yale University Press, 2004).
+Paula is Director of the V&A Late Medieval and Early Renaissance Year Course.
+She lectures for a range of other UK institutions and societies.